OfficeDev/office-js-docs-pr/docs/resources/resources-links-help.md

 ## Developer community help

-Our community of developers use Stack Overflow and Microsoft Q&A to connect with other developers to ideate, get clarifications, and submit queries.
-In addition, you can also use other contacts or sites, depending on the type of community help required to raise issues, limitations, and general questions.
+Our community of developers use Stack Overflow, GitHub, and Microsoft Q&A to connect with other developers to ideate, get clarifications, and submit queries.

 ### Developer community forums